thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 comparisons with ideal radiation models and statistical analysis of different signal metrics.
 The CSid algorithm was calibrated with the main focus to identify the presence of clouds.
-Despite the fine-tuning of the procedure, in a few marginal cases false positive or false negative results were identified by manual inspection.
+Despite the fine-tuning of the procedure, in a few marginal cases, false positive or false negative results were identified by manual inspection.
 However, due to their small number, they did not affect the final results of the study.
-For completeness, we provide below a brief overview of the CSid algorithm, along with the site specific thresholds.
+For completeness, we provide below a brief overview of the CSid algorithm, along with the site-specific thresholds.

-## 2.1 The clear sky identification algorithm
+## 2.1 The Clear Sky Identification Algorithm

-To calculate the reference clear-sky $\text{SDR}_{\text{CSref}}$ we used the $\text{SDR}_{\text{Haurwitz}}$ derived by the radiation model of Haurwitz (1945) (Eq. ), adjusted for our site:
+To calculate the reference clear-sky $\text{SDR}_{\text{CSref}}$, we used the $\text{SDR}_{\text{Haurwitz}}$ derived by the radiation model of Haurwitz (1945) (Equation ()), adjusted for our site:

 $$\text{SDR}_{\text{Haurwitz}} = 1098 \times \cos(\theta) \times \exp\left( \frac{- 0.059}{\cos(\theta)} \right)$$

 where $\theta$ is the SZA.

-The adjustment was made with a factor $a$ (Eq. ), which was estimated through an iterative optimization process, as described by Long and Ackerman (2000) and Reno and Hansen (2016).
-The target of the optimization was the minimization of a function $f(a)$ (Eq. ) and was accomplished with the algorithmic function "optimise", which is an implementation based on the work of Brent (1973), from the library "stats" of the R programming language (R Core Team 2023).
+The adjustment was made with a factor $a$ (Equation ()), which was estimated through an iterative optimization process, as described by Long and Ackerman (2000) and Reno and Hansen (2016).
+The target of the optimization was the minimization of a function $f(a)$ (Equation ()) and was accomplished with the algorithmic function 'optimise', which is an implementation based on the work of Brent (1973), from the library 'stats' of the R programming language (R Core Team 2023).

 $$f(a) = \frac{1}{n}\sum_{i = 1}^{n}\left( \text{SDR}_{\text{CSid},i} - a \times \text{SDR}_{\text{testCSref},i} \right)^{2}$$

-where: $n$ is the total number of daylight data,
+where $n$ is the total number of daylight data,
 $\text{SDR}_{\text{CSid},i}$ are the data identified as clear-sky by CSid, $a$ is a site-specific adjustment factor, and
 $\text{SDR}_{\text{testCSref},i}$ is the SDR derived by any of the tested clear-sky radiation models.

-The optimization and the selection of the clear sky reference model, was performed on SDR observations for the period 2016 - 2021.
-During the optimization, eight simple clear sky radiation models were tested (namely, Daneshyar-Paltridge-Proctor, Kasten-Czeplak, Haurwitz, Berger-Duffie, Adnot-Bourges-Campana-Gicquel, Robledo-Soler, Kasten and Ineichen-Perez), with a wide range of factors.
+The optimization and the selection of the clear-sky reference model was performed on SDR observations for the period 2016--2021.
+During the optimization, eight simple clear-sky radiation models were tested (namely, Daneshyar--Paltridge--Proctor, Kasten--Czeplak, Haurwitz, Berger--Duffie, Adnot--Bourges--Campana--Gicquel, Robledo--Soler, Kasten, and Ineichen--Perez), with a wide range of factors.
 These models are described in more detail by Reno, Hansen, and Stein (2012) and are evaluated by Reno and Hansen (2016).
-We found, that Haurwitz's model, adjusted with the factor $a = 0.965$ yields one of the lowest root mean squared errors (RMSE), while the procedure manages to characterize successfully the majority of the data.
-Thus, our clear sky reference is derived by the Eq. :
+We found that Haurwitz's model, adjusted with the factor $a = 0.965$, yields one of the lowest root mean squared errors (RMSE), and the procedure manages to successfully characterize the majority of the data.
+Thus, our clear sky reference is derived by Equation ():

 $$\text{SDR}_{\text{CSref}} = a \times \text{SDR}_{\text{Haurwitz}} = 0.965 \times 1098 \times \cos(\theta) \times \exp\left( \frac{- 0.057}{\cos(\theta)} \right)$$